as well as Greenline

 2. Increase the surrounding humidity (for wooden or Greenline instruments).
 You could either wrap the instrument in humidified cloth, place a humidifier near the instrument or use a Dampit.

-3. To fasten the loose rings, take the ring of, wrap a piece of paper around the body, where the ring used to be and press the ring back on.
-If the ring doesnt want to go on, reduce the amount of paper, if it is still loose, add more paper.
+3. To fasten the loose rings, take the ring off, wrap a piece of paper around the body, where the ring used to be, and press the ring back on.
+If the ring doesn`t want to go on, reduce the amount of paper, if it is still loose, add more paper.

 4. To loosen the keys, unfasten the pivot screws slightly and if it is a key with a rod, take out the rod and shorten the key tube with some fine sandpaper.

-If in doubt and a hurry give us a call !!
+If in doubt and in a hurry give us a call !!